 CONTINUING ALONG THE WAY.

-(AND ALL BEFORE THE MAJOR CROWSD ARRIVED).
+REACHING THE END (AND ALL BEFORE THE MAJOR CROWSD ARRIVED).

 CALLE ALAMOS DECORATED AND STREWN WITH CARNATIONS AND GREENERY.